duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 npm run bundle-config
 ```

-### Updating the MV3 blocklists

-Manifest v3 (MV3) builds of the extension contain bundled static declarativeNetRequest rulesets and corresponding block lists for Tracker Blocking.
-Both the default (aka current)
-and a fallback blocklist are included.
-The fallback blocklist serves as a backup in case the current blocklist is catastrophically broken.
-To ensure that builds are reproducible,
-the current and fallback blocklist versions are defined in `shared/data/etags.json`.
-The blocklists are fetched and rulesets generated automatically when the extension is built.

-To update the blocklist versions, use the `npm run update-mv3-blocklists` command.
-Remember to then commit the changes to `shared/data/etags.json` and rebuild the extension.

-**Note: The migration to static Tracker Blocking rulesets is in progress.
-They are not created or used, but will be soon.**

 ### Development flow

 The `shared` directory contains JS, CSS, and images that are shared by all browsers for things like the options